modir/laminas-book/docs/doctrine.md

     that a typical blog post has (see table 12.2 below for reference of properties together with their brief descriptions).

+!!! note
-> Please note that for properties we (by convention) use camel-case names (like `$dateCreated`), while for database columns we use "canonicalized" names (in lower-case and with underscores separating words in a name, like `date_created`).
+    Please note that for properties we (by convention) use camel-case names (like `$dateCreated`), while for database columns we use "canonicalized" names (in lower-case and with underscores separating words in a name, like `date_created`).

 | *Property*   | *Mapped on Column*   | *Description*                                    |
 |--------------|----------------------|--------------------------------------------------|